fiminka/algorithms_tasks/README.md

 ## Description

-This repository consists of two tasks incuding projects from courses "Programowanie" (2nd semester) and "Algorytmy" (3rd semester) (Wrocław University of Science and Technology.
+This repository consists of two tasks incuding projects from courses "Programowanie" (2nd semester) and "Algorytmy" (3rd semester) at Wrocław University of Science and Technology.

 ### Algorithms tasks
 Creating classes implementing binary trees and heaps that work with mathematics problems, like derivatives, and sort variables.